NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

 python ar_validate.py --model_path $OUTPUT_DIR
 ```

-Alternatively, we can export the checkpoint and run evaluation on serving frameworks.
-See sections below.
+**Note**: In-framework evaluation is supported only for online training.
+For offline training checkpoints, please export the model and evaluate it using serving frameworks.

 ## Export